Nighte Pickering

-Nighte Pickering (born January 26, 2005) is an American soccer player who plays as a forward for Las Vegas Lights FC of the USL Championship.
+Nighte Pickering (born January 26, 2005) is an American soccer player who plays as a forward for St. Louis City 2 of MLS Next Pro.

 Career

 Youth career

 Pickering was born in Birmingham, Alabama, he joined the FC Dallas academy in 2017, where he stayed for five years.
 At Dallas, Pickering was a part of the under-15 team that won the 2019 FC Bayern adidas Campus Cup in Munich, Germany and won the Dallas Cup in 2017. he has 7 siblings, and was homeschooled.

 Professional career

 On August 4, 2022, Pickering signed his a professional multi-year contract with USL Championship side Memphis 901.
 He scored his first professional goal on his debut in a 3–1 win over Hartford Athletic on August 6, 2022.

 Pickering signed with Las Vegas Lights FC on January 15, 2025.
+On July 17, 2026 Las Vegas announced the club had transferred Pickering to St. Louis City 2 while retaining a sell-on clause as part of the deal.